EclipseFdn/openpass.eclipse.org/README.md

 # openpass.eclipse.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/openpass.eclipse.org) on March 16, 2022.

+---

 The [openpass.eclipse.org](https://openpass.eclipse.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 This project is a work in progress.
 We are migrating the [current website](https://openpass.eclipse.org) to Hugo.